serverfarmer/sm-farm-manager/README.md

-sf-farm-manager extension provides a simple solution for executing the same command on all server in a farm, or only on servers of given type (virtual, physical, OpenVZ hosts, in future also LXC/Docker hosts).
+sf-farm-manager extension provides a simple solution for executing the same command on all servers in a farm, or only on servers of given type (virtual, physical, OpenVZ hosts, in future also LXC/Docker hosts).

 add-managed-host.sh script performs automatic analysis of given host and